 At a glance

-- Get hands-on experience teaching philosophy as a volunteer in primary schools with the Philosophy Society
+- Get hands-on experience teaching philosophy as a volunteer in primary schools

 - Have the opportunity to study abroad and gain a new perspective on philosophy in countries around the globe